Platform for Predicting Earthquakes Developed in Novosibirsk

 Existing methods for predicting earthquake precursors rely on data about vibrations.
 The new platform uses information obtained from geo-electrical monitoring.

-The stress of the earth's crust and its resistance to rocks are closely related, and in this regard, our methodology is a new approach.
+The stress of the earth's crust and the resistance of rocks are closely related, and in this regard, our methodology is a new approach.

 During monitoring, a powerful current is sent underground.
 Then, data from stations located at a considerable distance from the test site is analyzed.
-The methodology has been successfully tested at the Bishkek Geodynamic Proving Ground.
+The methodology has been successfully tested at the Bishkek Geodynamic Test Site.

 Read related materials: